Uganda

 - Classifying the supply of goods and services to employees for no consideration as taxable supplies made by the employer for consideration.

-- The list of Public International Organisations (entitled to certain VAT reliefs) is expanded to include the following
+- The list of Public International Organisations (entitled to certain VAT reliefs) is expanded to include the following:

-- African Reinsurance Corporation (Africa Re);
+- African Reinsurance Corporation (Africa Re).

-- Independent Regulatory Board of the East African Power Pool;
+- Independent Regulatory Board of the East African Power Pool.

-- Islamic Cooperation for the Development of the Private Sector
+- Islamic Cooperation for the Development of the Private Sector.

-- The list of exempt supplies in the Second Schedule of the VAT Act was modified to remove the following item.
-These now attract VAT at 18%:
+- The list of exempt supplies in the Second Schedule of the VAT Act was modified to remove the supply of postage stamps.
+These now attract VAT at 18%.

 - The list of exempt supplies in the Second Schedule of the VAT Act was modified to add the following items:

-- the supply of an electric vehicle locally manufactured or supply of frame and body of an electric vehicle locally fabricated;
+- The supply of an electric vehicle locally manufactured or supply of frame and body of an electric vehicle locally fabricated.

-- the supply of electric vehicle charging equipment or supply of charging services of an electric vehicle;
+- The supply of electric vehicle charging equipment or supply of charging services of an electric vehicle.

-- the supply of cooking stoves, that use fuel ethanol, assembled in Uganda, up to 30 June 2028
+- The supply of cooking stoves, that use fuel ethanol, assembled in Uganda, up to 30 June 2028.

-- Introduction of the definitions to fruit juice, powder for reconstitution of beer, un-denatured spirits and vegetable juice.
+- Introduction of the definitions to fruit juice, powder for reconstitution of beer, un-denatured spirits, and vegetable juice.

 - Increase of the excise duty on un-denatured spirits, other wines, gasoline, and gas oil.

-- Decrease of excise duty on opaque beer, other locally produced alcoholic beverages and other locally produced non-alcoholic beverages.
+- Decrease of excise duty on opaque beer, other locally produced alcoholic beverages, and other locally produced non-alcoholic beverages.

 - Introduction of excise duty on powder for reconstitution into beer and payment services.